-One reason why singers wear headphones when recording is because of the process of overdubbing — where they record individual parts separately, then layer them together until the entire track is complete.
+One reason why singers wear headphones when recording is because of the process of overdubbing.

-Wearing headphones also helps keep each individual recording clear and free from any bleed.
+Wearing headphones also helps keep each individual recording clear and free from any sound bleed.

-However, thanks to the advancements in recording technology as well as the practice of multitrack recording, artists and sound engineers can now record each instrument and voice on its own for individual processing.
+However, as recording tools got better with multitrack recording, artists and sound engineers could now record each instrument and voice on their own.

 In general, two things need to happen in order to have a successful live musical performance:

 - The audience needs to hear the performers.

 Musicians need to hear themselves to make sure that they sound right and are all performing in rhythm.
 That’s why the only way to fulfill the second requirement is to implement a stage monitoring system.